Here’s the truth. When shit hits the fan you need a versatile tool that can help you with many different purposes.

 Although many of these blades are razor sharp, they don’t contain the teeth necessary for heavy sawing action.
 You would want a high-quality survival saw for that scenario.

-This is another aspect that can make a lot of difference to the overall performance of the machete.
+This is another aspect that can make a lot of difference to the overall performance of machetes for survivalists.
 Survival machetes can range anywhere between 10 to 25 inches in length.
 In general, the average length is around 15 inches.
+That makes them more suited for chopping and trail clearing than a hatchet.

 Now, the longer the blade, the greater the reach.
 A long blade can also help you to clear an area much faster.
 The reason is, with a longer blade you can generate more centrifugal force.

-On the other hand, a longer blade isn’t the most portable choice.
+On the other hand, a cutlass-like long blade isn’t the most portable choice.
 Also, shorter blades are usually thicker which makes them more durable.

 If you are someone with medium height, a machete with an average length will be good enough for you.